adopted-ember-addons/validated-changeset/README.md

 Changeset(model, lookupValidator(validationMap), validationMap, { skipValidate: boolean, changesetKeys: string[] });
 ```

+- `validationFunc` (optional) - see [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations#usage) for usage.

-- `validationMap` - see [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations#usage) for usage.
+- `validationMap` (optional) - see [ember-changeset-validations](https://github.com/poteto/ember-changeset-validations#usage) for usage.

-    note: `validationMap` might not be inclusive of all keys that can be set on an object.
+    > note: `validationMap` might not be inclusive of all keys that can be set on an object.

-- `changesetKeys` - will ensure your changeset and related `isDirty` state is contained to a specific enum of keys.
+- `changesetKeys` (optional) - will ensure your changeset and related `isDirty` state is contained to a specific enum of keys.
 If a key that is not in `changesetKeys` is set on the changeset, it will not dirty the changeset.

 ## Examples